Surrogacy for single dads

 What are my options for having a family as a single dad?

-You may be considering surrogacy alongside other options like adoption and co-parenting, both of which are also excellent ways of creating a family but very different, both in process and outcome.
-With surrogacy, you will have a genetic connection with your child.
-You will also care for him or her from birth, and will not share parenting with anyone else.
+You may be considering surrogacy alongside other options like adoption and co-parenting.
+With surrogacy, you will have a genetic connection with your child, care for him or her from birth, and will not share parenting with anyone else.
 It is sensible to take your time and be honest with yourself about your preferences and what you want your family to look like.

 Is it fair for a single dad to conceive a child without a mother?
 Will my child be bullied?

 This is a question many single dads think about.
-Research into the long-term outcomes for children with single dad parents is still in its early stages, but other research into children born through surrogacy in a range of different family forms has shown that what matters to children is the quality of their parental relationships rather than the number or gender of their parents, and that outcomes for children in the long term are very positive.
+Research into the long-term outcomes for children with single dad parents is still in its early stages, but surrogacy research on a range of family forms has shown that what matters to children is the quality of their parental relationships rather than the number or gender of their parents.
 Read more about research on surrogacy and non-traditional families.

 It is important to be prepared to talk to your child about how they came into the world, to make sure that they have a positive sense of identity, and if possible to keep a connection with your surrogate and any egg donor.
 You will also need to be prepared to talk to others, both those in your family and friends support network and people in the wider world.